Background pattern

 Warnings and precautions

-Adverse effects may occur from improperly placed injections of botulinum toxin type A that temporarily paralyze nearby muscle groups.
-In rare cases, secondary effects have been reported related to the spread of the toxin to distant locations from the injection site, producing symptoms consistent with botulinum toxin type A effects (e.g. excessive muscle weakness, difficulty swallowing or accidental introduction of food or drink into the respiratory tract).
-Patients receiving the recommended doses may experience excessive muscle weakness.
+Adverse effects due to poorly placed injections of botulinum toxin type A may occur, which temporarily paralyze nearby muscle groups.
+In very rare cases, side effects related to the spread of the toxin to distant sites from the injection site have been reported, producing symptoms consistent with the effects of botulinum toxin type A (e.g. excessive muscle weakness, difficulty swallowing or accidental introduction of food or drink into the airways).
+Patients who receive the recommended doses may experience excessive muscle weakness.

 Contact your doctor and seek immediate medical attention if you experience any of the following effects: